Abyss & Apex : First Quarter 2007

 “No,” rasped the alien.
 “Hard.
 With… gusto.”

 With gusto.
-Ok, Nick thought.
+Okay, Nick thought.
 I guess there’s no misunderstanding.
 There was a feeling he had—he’d heard other people describe it this way too—a feeling like he’d just lost an argument with the alien, and that he had to comply, even though he didn’t want to.
 He pulled back and punched the pile of sticks; they scattered and fell, and the alien’s eyes bounced on the floor and rolled under a table; the other aliens laughed and clicked at each other, and Nick felt the compressions in his chest that he’d heard about, the compressions that meant they were talking to each other.

 “What the hell did you do that for?” asked the barista.
 She brushed sticks off the counter.